cylc/cylc-doc/src/glossary.rst

       Triggers can be based on :term:`standard <standard output>` or :term:`custom <custom output>` task outputs.
 In the latter case they are known as :term:`message triggers <message trigger>`.

+      The term "trigger" also refers the action of manually triggering a task to run, via the ``cylc trigger`` command or the GUI.

    message trigger